ljuanto/docs/docs/crust/storage.md

 - **interface**: `api.query.balances.account`
 - **summary**:   The balance of an account.

-  NOTE: This is only used in the case that this module is used to store balances.
+  NOTE: This is only used in the case that this pallet is used to store balances.

 ### locks(`AccountId`): `Vec<BalanceLock>`
 - **interface**: `api.query.balances.locks`